DanielMartensson/OpenSourceLogger/README.md

 ## Building from source

-Donwload Microsoft Visual Studio.
+Download Microsoft Visual Studio.
 I have been using Microsoft Visual Studio 2022 to create this software.
 You need a MSVC-compiler as well.
 The C++ standard of this project is C++20.
 Clone the project and run the `.sln` file.

+Also install these following dependencies from `vcpkg`

+ -VCPKG dependencies
+  -imgui[core,glfw-binding,opengl3-binding]:x64-windows
+  -opengl:x64-windows
+  -boost-asio:x64-windows
+  -mysql-connector-cpp:x64-windows
+  -nlohmann-json:x64-windows
+  -stb:x64-windows

 ## Run pre-built binaries